Early Bar Prep: Should You Study Early for the Bar Exam?

 How often do you see motivationals like this?

-I wanted to pass the bar exam, so I made an image of a bar license card with my name on it using Microsoft Paint.
+So instead of actually preparing for it, I made an image of a bar license card with my name on it using Microsoft Paint.
+You know, for visualization and manifestation like random people suggested online.

 Continue reading “Tired of Bar Prep?
 Guarantee Motivation to Beat the Bar Exam with These 5 Reminders”